 Performance Measure Target 2020-21 2021-22 2022-23 2023-24 Extent of contribution to creating and implementing national disability policy and reform initiatives.
 A new National Disability Strategy is finalised by the Commonwealth, State and Territory First Ministers by the end of 2021.
 Method: evidence of decision records as related to the strategy. • Output data sets that support the performance report for the program.
-Number of carers assisted Number of DES participants Number of DES providers Number of people with disability provided with direct advocacy support Administered outlays Method: administrative data.
+Number of carers assisted Number of DES participants Number of DES providers Number of people with disability provided Administered outlays Method: administrative data. d with direct a dvocacy supp oort